home-assistant/addons/nginx_proxy/DOCS.md

 ### Option `security_mode` (required)

 Controls the behavior of ModSecurity web application firewall.
 Allowed values are:
-`DetectionOnly` - (default) process security rules and log detections but never executes any disruptive actions (block, deny, drop)
+- `DetectionOnly` - (default) process security rules and log detections but never executes any disruptive actions (block, deny, drop)
-`On` - process security rules; blocks potentially malicious requests `Off` - do not process security rules
+- `On` - process security rules; blocks potentially malicious requests
+- `Off` - do not process security rules

 ## Known issues and limitations

 - By default, port 80 is disabled in the add-on configuration in case the port is needed for other components or add-ons like `emulated_hue`.

+- Legitimate actions can trigger a false positive in ModSecurity, resulting in HTTP 403 error message and ModSecurity error messages in the add-on log.
+If ModSecurity inadvertently blocks a legitimate request, there are two main workarounds:
+   1. Avoid requests being processed through ModSecurity by accessing Home Assistant using the internal connection URL (e.g. homeassistant.local:8123), then retry the blocked action.
+   2. Temporarily disable ModSecurity by changing `security_mode` to `DetectionOnly`, restart the NGINX Home Assistant SSL Proxy add-on, then retry the blocked action.
+Afterwards, re-enable ModSecurity by changing `security_mode` to `On` and restart the add-on again.

 ## Support